Milana435/pxt-arcade/docs/advanced-stream.md

 ---

-* name: Sucromon [Part 3]
+* name: Producing a Play!
-* description: Join Daryl, Shannon, Joey, and Vivian as we continue making our Sucromon game!
-In this session we continue making the SWITCH selection, where you can see all the Sucromon you have in your team and what HP they have.
+* description: Join Richard, Shannon, Joey, and Vivian as we finish putting together our production of Hamlet!
+We write out the play within a play scene, and add small features like audience reactions, curtain rising/falling, and having the actors face the right direction when they're moving and talking.
+We also do a table read!
-* youTubeId: dl8zLkyAXlg
+* youTubeId: eni6v871XrI
 * youTubePlaylistId: PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT
-* imageUrl: /static/advanced-stream/dl8zLkyAXlg.jpg
+* imageUrl: /static/advanced-stream/eni6v871XrI.jpg

 ---